Oppose AB 816/SB 632: No sweetheart deal for the frac sand industry

-Thankfully, a draft bill is now circulating that would provide convenient recycling options and incentives for properly recycling old mercury-containing thermostats.
-Ask your legislators to cosponsor AB 424, the Mercury Thermostat Recycling bill today.
+Thankfully, there's a bill in the state legislature that would provide convenient recycling options and incentives for properly recycling old mercury-containing thermostats.
+Ask your legislators to support AB 424, the Mercury Thermostat Recycling Bill, today.

 It is estimated that between 5,000 to 9,000 children born in Wisconsin every year are at risk of health issues because of mercury consumption.
 And every inland lake in the state is under a fish consumption warning because of mercury.
 Gram by gram, lake by lake, thermostat by thermostat, we can change these facts.

 Oppose SB 302 and Weakened Groundwater Protections

 Rivers drying up, lakefront property turning to mud, unsafe drinking water.
 These are realities for many Wisconsin residents because large wells are allowed to pump groundwater with few restrictions.
 And property owners are left with few options to stop the effects of over-pumping.

 It's been almost 10 years since Wisconsin passed the first groundwater protection law as an initial step to protect our waters for all Wisconsinites.
 While that law was progressive in 2004, the problems with over-pumping have only gotten worse, the law is proving to be inadequate, and applications for these large wells have increased by 40% in the last two years alone.

 And now, instead of moving forward, a legislator is proposing to move us back with Senate Bill 302.
 This terrible bill would roll back groundwater protections and includes an amendment that undoes a unanimous 2011 Wisconsin Supreme Court decision confirming the DNR has a responsibility to protect Wisconsin's public waters.
 Basically, this amendment would prevent DNR from protecting our private wells, drinking water and waterways from industry and excessive groundwater pumping.

 This bill could be voted on by the Legislature within the next 2 weeks.